doktordirk/aurelia-authentication-loopback-sample/client/README.md

-# aurelia-api-loopback-sample
+# aurelia-authentication-loopback-sample

-A simple sample of the aurelia-skeleton where [aurelia-api](https://github.com/SpoonX/aurelia-api) is used to connect to a [loopback](http://loopback.io/) server.
+A simple sample of the aurelia-skeleton where [aurelia-authentication](https://github.com/SpoonX/aurelia-authentication) is used to connect to a [loopback](http://loopback.io/) server.

 ## Running The App